dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **Allow over-the-air PKI updates**: **Allow** lets your users  receive software updates without connecting their devices to a computer.
 - **Limit ad tracking**: Choose **Limit** to disable the device advertising identifier. **Not configured** (default) keeps it enabled.
 - **Block VPN creation (supervised only)**: **Block** prevents users from creating VPN configuration settings. **Not configured** (default) lets users create VPNs on the device.
-- **Modifying eSIM settings (supervised only)**: **Block** prevents users from removing or adding a cellular plan to the eSIM on the device. **Not configured**(default) allows users to change these settings.
+- **Modifying eSIM settings (supervised only)**: **Block** prevents users from removing or adding a cellular plan to the eSIM on the device. **Not configured** (default) allows users to change these settings.

   This feature applies to:
   - iOS 12.1 and later

-- **Defer software updates (supervised only)**: When set to **Not configured**(default), software updates are shown on the device as Apple releases them.
-For example, if an iOS update gets released by Apple on a specific date, then that update will naturally show up on the device.
+- **Defer software updates (supervised only)**: When set to **Not configured** (default), software updates are shown on the device as Apple releases them.
+For example, if an iOS update gets released by Apple on a specific date, then that update naturally shows up on the device around the release date.

   **Enable** allows you to delay when software updates are shown on devices, from 0-90 days.
 This setting doesn't control when updates are or aren't installed.

   - **Delay visibility of software updates**: Enter a value from 0-90 days.
-When the delay expires, users get a notification to update to the earliest version of OS available when the delay was triggered.
+When the delay expires, users get a notification to update to the earliest version of the OS available when the delay was triggered.

     For example, if iOS 12.a is available on **January 1**, and **Delay visibility** is set to **5 days**, then iOS 12.a isn't shown as an available update on end user devices.
 On the **sixth day** following the release, that update is available, and all end users can install it.